 Compound Aggregations allow you to derive numerical measures from usage data by applying a calculation to one or more simple Aggregations.
 The calculation can also reference Custom Fields.
-You can then use these derived measures to set up usage-based pricing Plans for your Products.
+You can then use these calculated measures to set up usage-based pricing Plans for your Products.
 In this way, Compound Aggregations can help you to implement a wide range of pricing use cases for your Products.

 This topic illustrates the value of using Compound Aggregations with an example use case.
 It then explains how to create a Compound Aggregation to apply a calculation to simple Aggregations to satisfy the example use case.